shibaprasadb/shibaprasadb/README.md

 - 👋 Hi, I’m @shibaprasadb
-- 👀 I’m interested in Operations Research, Analytics and Data Science
+- 👀 I’m interested in Decision Intelligence and Data Science
-- 🌱 I’m currently working for Delhivery, India.
+- 🌱 I’m currently working for Air India.
 - 📫 You can reach me at: shibaprasad_04@outlook.com

 <!---